UK Cohousing Network

 Our CEO, Owen Jarvis has over 20 years-experience of leading community and social enterprises mostly tackling housing issues.
 He is a Clore Social Leadership Fellow and alumni of the Winston Churchill Travel Fellowship.
 He is an advocate of using design thinking for social change and has also published on how third sector organisations can scale their impact through collaborations.
 Owen is delighted to be working for UKCN, having spent many happy years of his life living in community-led housing and ecovillages.

 Jackie Carpenter, Group Member Director (Trelay Farm Cohousing, Cornwall)

 Jackie graduated from University College London with a mechanical engineering degree.
 She helped found the charity Energy21, and was MD for ten years, promoting community renewable energy.
 She was President of the Women’s Engineering Society 2002-03 and a judge for Clear Skies 2004-06.
 She is a freelance writer, speaker and consultant.

 Angela has a background in marketing communications.
 She is co-founder of Kent Cohousing and has ambitions to create, and live in, an intergenerational, self-build, eco community.

 Dan Dunleavy, Individual Member Director

 Dan has a commercial track record in the international technology business.
 He has a keen interest in eco-housing and cohousing.
-It is his intention to develop this.
 He currently lives and works in central London.